Werner Peiner: Life and career

-Peiner style was closer to the New Objectivity during the Weimar Republic, but he would accept the Third Reich, and would become one of its official artists.
 In 1933 he was appointed professor of monumental painting at the Düsseldorf Art Academy.
 He succeeded Heinrich Campendonk, who had been dismissed shortly before.
-Peiner owed his appointment not only to his acquaintance with the provisional director of the art academy, Julius Paul Junghanns, but probably also to his painting Deutsche Erde, or German Land, with which he supported the emerging Nazi ideology of blood and soil.
+Peiner owed his appointment not only to his acquaintance with the provisional director of the art academy, Julius Paul Junghanns, but probably also to his painting Deutsche Erde, or German Land, which is associated with the Nazi movement of blood and soil, and is a foundational example of the artistic current bearing the same name.
 The painting was donated by the town of Mechernich to Schleiden district administrator Josef Schramm.
 Schleiden NSDAP district leader Franz Binz handed it personally to Adolf Hitler.
+It is recorded to have hung on the walls of Hitler's private rooms.
 According to Rolf Dettmann, a student of Peiner's, Peiner's friendship with Kruspig could also have played a role in the appointment.

 Peiner had a tense relationship with Peter Grund, the director of the Düsseldorf Academy since 1933/1934.
-With the consent of Hermann Göring, Peiner undertook a study trip to East Africa from February 1935, which Kruspig had organized and financed.
-Through Kruspig's mediation, Peiner had personal access to Göring.
+Through Kruspig's mediation, Peiner had personal access to Hermann Göring.
 In a talk with Göring on January 24, 1936, Peiner succeeded in getting his wish to found his own academy.
-On March 23, 1936, the minister for art, science and popular education issued a decree establishing the “Landakademie Kronenburg der Staatliche Kunstakademie Düsseldorf”.
-As the Hermann Göring Master School for Painting, it became independent under the direction of Peiner, in 1938.
+On March 23, 1936, the minister for art, science and popular education issued a decree establishing the “Landakademie Kronenburg der Staatliche Kunstakademie Düsseldorf”, with Peiner at its head.
+As the Hermann Göring Master School for Painting, it became independent in 1938.
 Peiner's students in Kronenburg included Rolf Dettmann, Heinz Hindorf, Hans Lohbeck, Willi Sitte and Willi Wewer.
-Among other things, Peiner designed monumental tapestries for the New Reich Chancellery.
-A nude of his even hung over Göring's bed at Carinhall.
-Peiner applied for admission to the NSDAP on July 13, 1937, and was admitted retrospectively to May 1 (membership number 4,913,473).
-In the same year he became a member of the Prussian Academy of Arts.
-Nevertheless, one of his paintings was confiscated as "degenerate art".
-In 1940 he was appointed to the Prussian State Council.
-In 1944, in the final phase of the Second World War, Adolf Hitler included him in the special list of the God-gifted list of the twelve most important visual artists.